PointPerfect Service Description

 Client Authentication for NTRIP uses a device specific username and password.
 The port used to connect to the NTRIP caster will designate if you wish to apply additional TLS encryption for your credentials.
 For more information, see our PointPerfect NTRIP Distribution or PointPerfect RTCM Distribution pages.

-This section applies only to solutions that use our service via MQTT Continental distribution or L-band satellite delivery.
-It does not apply when implementing our NTRIP delivery method or Localized distribution via MQTT.
+This section applies to solutions that use our service via L-band satellite delivery.
+It does not apply when implementing our NTRIP delivery method or Localized distribution.

 The SPARTN messages published as a Continental stream are encrypted per section 8.15 of the SPARTN specification.[4]
-These messages are delivered through MQTT topics (/pp/<plan>/<region>) for any IP or L-band+IP plans using our MQTT Continental distribution.
+These messages are delivered through MQTT topics for L-band plans.
 When using u-blox high precision GNSS receivers (e.g. u-blox F9 platform products), the decryption of the messages and the validation of messages using the SPARTN Group Authentication Message[4] is performed in the module itself.

 Dynamic keys are rotated approximately every 28 days.
 When obtaining the dynamic key lease, the message will contain two keys labeled “current” and “next” with details of each key validity period.
 You can find these keys under the Credentials tab in Thingstream and compare them to the content of the UBX-RXM-SPARTNKEY message on your device.